JuliaGtk/Gtk4.jl/docs/src/manual/nonreplusage.md

 end
 ```

 By waiting on a `Condition`, Julia will keep running until a signal handler calls `notify(c)`.
 This pattern allows for multiple events to trigger the condition, such as a button press, or one of many windows to be closed.
-Program flow will resume at `wait` line, after which it would terminate in this example.
+Program flow will resume at the `wait` line, after which it would terminate in this example.

-In the common case we simply wish to wait for a single window to be closed, this can be shortened by using `waitforsignal`:
+In the common case that we simply wish to wait for a single window to be closed, this can be shortened by using `waitforsignal`:

 ```julia
 win = GtkWindow("gtkwait")